wprashed/cartflush-autoclear-cart-for-inactive-users/readme.txt

 * excluded_category
 * excluded_tag

-Quickly configure large stores without manual setup.

----

-### 📤 JSON Export (Full Backup)

-Export all settings into a JSON file.

-Includes:

-* Default timeout
-* Role rules
-* Category rules
-* Exclusions

-Perfect for backups and migrations.

----

-### 🔁 JSON Import (Quick Setup)

-Import settings instantly on another site.

-Ideal for:

-* Agencies
-* Multi-store setups
-* Staging → production deployment

----

-### 👥 Works for Guests & Logged-in Users

-CartFlush uses WooCommerce sessions, so it works for:

-* Guest users
-* Logged-in customers

-No additional configuration required.

----

-### 🎯 Lightweight & Efficient

-No unnecessary overhead.
-The plugin focuses only on:

-* Tracking inactivity
-* Applying rules
-* Clearing carts

----

-### 🌍 Translation Ready

-Includes text domain and POT file for easy localization.

----

-### 🧹 Clean Uninstall

-When the plugin is deleted:

-* All data and settings are removed automatically

----

-## == How It Works ==

-1. Customer adds items to cart
-2. Inactivity timer starts
-3. Plugin checks:

-   * Default timeout
-   * User role rules
-   * Product category rules
-4. Shortest valid timeout is applied
-5. If excluded items exist → skip clearing
-6. Cart is cleared after timeout

----

-## == Supported Import Formats ==

-CSV headers:

-`type,key,timeout_minutes`

-### Supported types:

-* role
-* category
-* excluded_product
-* excluded_category

-### Example:
+Example rows:

 `customer_type,guest,20`
 `role,customer,30`
 `product_rule,321,10`
-`tag,flash-sale,15`
+`category,flash-sale,15`
+`tag,seasonal,25`
 `excluded_role,wholesale_customer,`
 `excluded_product,123,`
 `excluded_category,high-ticket,`
-`excluded_tag,seasonal,`

----
+`excluded_tag,fragile,`

-## == Frequently Asked Questions ==
+== Frequently Asked Questions ==

-### Does this work for guest users and logged-in users?
+=== Does this work for guest users and logged-in users? ===

 Yes.
 CartFlush uses WooCommerce sessions, so both are supported.

----

-### How is the timeout calculated?
+=== How is the timeout calculated? ===

-The plugin starts with the default timeout, then checks role and category rules.
+The plugin starts with the default timeout, then checks matching customer type, role, product, category, and tag rules.
 The shortest valid timeout is applied.

----

-### What if a cart contains excluded items?
+=== What if a cart contains excluded items? ===

-CartFlush will skip clearing the cart entirely.
+CartFlush skips clearing the cart entirely.

----

-### Can I migrate settings between sites?
+=== Can I manage rules without importing CSV? ===

 Yes.
+Rules can be added and edited directly from the CartFlush settings page.

+=== Can I migrate settings between sites? ===

+Yes.
 Export settings as JSON and import them on another site.

----

-### Does uninstall remove all data?
+=== Does uninstall remove all data? ===

 Yes.
 All plugin options are deleted during uninstall.

----

-## == Screenshots ==
+== Screenshots ==

-1. Clean and modern CartFlush settings panel
+1. Modern CartFlush settings page under WooCommerce
-2. Manual rule builder for roles, categories, and exclusions
+2. Manual rule builder for timeout rules and exclusions
-3. JSON export/import tools
+3. CSV and JSON import/export tools
-4. Active rules and exclusions overview
+4. Saved configuration overview

----

-## == Changelog ==
+== Changelog ==

+= 2.1.0 =

+* Added a full visual rule builder to the settings page
+* Moved the plugin page under the WooCommerce admin menu
+* Added customer type, product, and tag timeout rules
+* Added excluded role and excluded tag support
+* Expanded CSV import to support all new rule types
+* Redesigned the admin settings interface with a more modern layout
+* Improved import/export presentation and rule card usability

 = 2.0.0 =